Letter graphs and geometric grid classes of permutations: Encoding Geometric Grid Classes

 and we see that $\varphi^\gridded(w)=\pi^\gridded$.

 By simply removing the gridding from the gridded permutation $\varphi^\gridded(w)$, we obtain a permutation $\varphi(w)\in\Geom(M)$.
 It is easy to see that the mapping $\varphi$ is \emph{order-preserving}, in the sense that if $u$ is a not-necessarily-consecutive subword of $w$, then $\varphi(u)\le\varphi(w)$ as permutations.
-This observation and Higman's lemma~\cite{higman:ordering-by-div:} then imply the following.
+This observation and Higman's lemma~\cite{higman:ordering-by-div:} thereby imply that all geometrically griddable classes are well-quasi-ordered, a result of Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter~{\cite[Theorem~6.1]{albert:geometric-grid-:}}.